ucbext/cs900/student-setup.md

   ```
   - You will now have a directory named `cs900` where you executed the command above.
 This is your
     assignment directory where you will do your work.
+  - **Note**: `bazel` doesn't work well with paths that have spaces in them.
+If your home directory
-  - **Note**: if you are on Windows, you will need to place the `cs900` directory in a location
+    has spaces (e.g. on Windows), you will need to place the `cs900` directory in a location without
-    without a space in the path (e.g. /c/projects/cs900).
+    a space in the path (e.g. /c/projects/cs900).

 ### Installing an IDE
 An integrated development environment (IDE) is a tool that developers use to work on code.
 The IDE